 The best turmeric dog supplements and treats are rich in curcumin and other organic ingredients that are healthy for your dog.
 When buying supplements for dogs with turmeric, check the label for healthy complementary ingredients like magnesium, apple cider vinegar, l-theanine, ashwagandha, and ginger.

 Turmeric is safe and beneficial for dogs as long as it's administered correctly.
 Discuss with your dog’s vet before supplementing with turmeric to confirm that there are no contraindications based on your dog’s unique medical history.

 Also, be sure your dog is getting the right dose based on pounds of body weight.

-An easy way to do this is by choosing nutritious functional treats or supplement chews for dogs that are made with turmeric.
+An easy way to do this is by choosing nutritious functional treats or supplement chews for dogs such as Puppington's Pup Snax™ Daily All-in-One that are made with turmeric.
 These will be nutritious, delicious, and already formulated for easy dosing!